 The History of Beer Cheese

-"Snappy Cheese" is what Kentucky refers to as Beer Cheese—made initially near the confluence of the Kentucky River and Howard's Creek, now known as Lower Howard's Creek, in Clark County, Kentucky, over 85 years ago.
+"Snappy Cheese" is what Kentucky refers to as Beer Cheese—made initially near the confluence of the Kentucky River and Howard's Creek, also known as Lower Howard's Creek, in Clark County, Kentucky, over 85 years ago.
 It is indigenous to the Central Kentucky area called Boonesborough.
 Made by the head Chef of Turf Catering, Joe Allman, in the late 1930s for his cousin Johnny Allman to give to his patrons at his restaurant on the Kentucky River.
-Patrons sat at the bar or table and were greeted at The Driftwood Inn or later at Allman's on the River, then just Johnny Allman's with a small plate of "Snappy Beer Cheese" served with carrots, radishes, celery, and crackers.
-The waiter/waitress would take their drink order.
+Patrons sat at the bar or table and were greeted at The Driftwood Inn, then Johnny Allman's, and finally Allman's Restaurant, and were served a small plate of "Snappy Beer Cheese" served with carrots, radishes, celery, and crackers.
+The server would take their drink order.
 The sharp cheddar cheese with a cayenne finish created thirst.
 So, by the time the drinks came, the patrons typically ordered a pitcher of what they were drinking.
 Drinks have the highest profit margin for restaurants, much like today.

 After Johnny Allman's restaurant burned down for the third time, it was never rebuilt.
-By then, a restaurant across the road that faces the Kentucky River, called Hall's on the River and sits on Howard's Creek, had made their version of Beer Cheese.
-The tradition continued for a while.
-In the 1980s, Hall's family sold their recipe and the rights to their name to J. Peterman.
+By then, a restaurant across the road that faces the Kentucky River, called Hall's on the River which sits on Howard's Creek, made their version of beer cheese.
+The building where Hall's is located was originally built by Johnny Allman, but because of the boat dock associated with Allman's first restaurant, after the second Allman's restaurant was rebuilt, Johnny moved back to the Kentucky River side of the road.
+Hall's continued the tradition for a while.
+In the 1980s, the Hall family sold their recipe and the rights to their name to J. Peterman.
 He, in turn, sold the recipe and all rights to a company in Louisville, Kentucky.
 That company put Hall's on the River Beer Cheese on the retail market but used a completely different recipe under the label; for 25 years, it was sold throughout Kentucky in Kroger.
 That Louisville company went out of business in December 2011.

 People who knew what Real Beer Cheese tasted like knew this was not Hall's original recipe.
-Those who had worked at Allman's and Hall's had been around the beer cheese-making process, and as a result, several companies around the Central Kentucky Area now make and distribute their versions of Beer Cheese.
+Those who had worked at Allman's and Hall's had been around the beer cheese-making process, and as a result, several companies around the Central Kentucky Area started making beer cheese and still distribute their versions of Beer Cheese.

 There is a difference in many of the beer cheeses on the market today.

-Variations can consist of processed cheese and cream cheese mixed with various ingredients, including Worcestershire Sauce, Mustard Powder, and Anchovies, which is not in the Authentic "Snappy Cheese."
+Variations can consist of processed and cream cheese mixed with various ingredients, including onion, Worcestershire sauce, mustard powder, and anchovies, some people cook their beer cheese recipe, all of which is not in the Authentic "Snappy Cheese."

-In January 2020, we brought out our BOLD flavor, a sharper cheddar cheese.
-The spice blend is the same, but because the cheese is more robust, the taste is spice-forward with a sharper cheese flavor ending.
-And in February 2024, by request, we brought out our Smoked Flavor!
+In January 2020, we made a BOLD flavor, which is a sharper cheddar cheese.
+The spice blend is the same, but because it is a sharper cheddar, the spice is more forward on the palate so the heat doesn't land in one area making a sharper cheddar, spice-balanced taste.
+In February 2024, by request, we brought out our Smoked Beer Cheese!
+And in August 2024, we created Chocolate Beer Cheese!

 We offer our products online and through many retailers and restaurants in the Bluegrass State and several other states (and growing).
 Shop online 52 weeks a year throughout the USA.